-He gets to the pawnbroker's house.
-Her name is Alyona Ivanovna, and she's a mean old lady, who lives with her half sister Lizaveta, who is mentally challenged and, unlike her sister, a very sweet person.
+Back to our man, Raskolnikov.
+He gets to the house of a pawnbroker named Alyona Ivanovna.
+She's a mean old lady who lives with her half sister Lizaveta, who's mentally challenged and, unlike her sister, a very sweet person.
 Raskolnikov pawns his father's watch, and it becomes clear that the bad thing he wants to do is…murder.
 He wants to kill Alyona and steal her money.

-Since Marmeladov is a drunk, and money is tight, Katerina made Sonia start selling sex for money, and now Sonia lives by herself, because the other tenants in the Marmeladov's building didn't want a prostitute living there.
+Since Marmeladov is a drunk and money is tight, Katerina has made Sonia start selling sex for money, and now Sonia lives by herself because the other tenants in the Marmeladovs' building didn't want a prostitute living there.
 Eventually, Raskolnikov takes Marmeladov home.
-Seeing how bad things are there, he leaves some money on a windowsill for Katerina to find, and then goes home.
+Seeing how bad things are there, he leaves some money on a windowsill for Katerina to find and then goes home.

-As he's stealing her stuff, Lizaveta comes in (because Raskolnikov forgot to lock the door) and he kills her too.
+As he's stealing their stuff, Lizaveta comes in (because Raskolnikov forgot to lock the door), and he kills her, too.
 Raskolnikov manages to steal a few things, almost gets caught leaving the scene, and manages to get home, where he falls asleep.

-He wakes up very early the next morning and tries to hide all evidence in his room, and then falls asleep again.
+He wakes up very early the next morning and tries to hide all evidence in his room, and then he falls asleep again.
 When he wakes up, he takes the stuff he stole from the pawnbroker and hides it under a rock.
 He then goes to see his friend Razumihin, acts really weird, goes back home, and falls asleep.
 Dude likes his power naps.